diegolepore/image-processing-api/README.md

 ℹ️ _Note: If the thumb already exists, it won't generate a new one, instead it will only serve the existent image._

-# 👍 Other use cases usages
+# 👍 Other use cases

 ℹ️ _Examples of cases that will work with the current images in the **images/full/** folder :_